vacp2p/rfc/content/docs/rfcs/51/README.md

 # Automatic Sharding

-Autosharding is a method for managing decisions related to shards for small or new apps automatically.
+Autosharding is a method of managing decisions related to shards for small or new apps automatically.
 By sharing shards with peers of other apps, the total set of peers increase which increase anonymity.
 On the other hand, sharing a shard with other apps increase the number of unrelated messages a peer has to relay.
 Autosharding is the default behaviour but opting out is always possible for apps that want more control.